junaidnz97/Movie-Booking-Website/README.md

 # Movie-Booking-Website
-A movie booking webstite using nodejs and mysql.
+A movie booking website using nodejs and mysql.